Skip to content

 Instructor: Prof. Ranjay Krishna

 Principles and methods for interpreting and processing images.
 Topics may include segmentation, object recognition, motion tracking, and convolutional neural networks.
+Students will acquire the toolset for setting up deep learning tasks and engineering best practices for training and fine-tuning deep neural networks.
+Students will be introduced to ethical considerations for computer vision projects.
 Prerequisites: CSE D501.
 CSE Modern AI Methods students only.

 Spring 2026